The Algonquin Hotel NYC Review

 And one more thing.
 If you’re feeling a little extra splurgy and happen to have $10,000 laying around with no better use, then perhaps you should order the Martini on the Rock that comes with a pre-selected diamond at the bottom of the glass.
 This makes The Algonquin Hotel home to the most expensive cocktail in Manhattan and one of the most expensive in the world.

-As for the rooms, the linens were high quality and very comfortable.
+As for the rooms, the linens were of high quality and very comfortable.
 The rooms are older so a little smaller, but beautifully decorated.
 I enjoyed the old-fashioned letter desk.
-This is a pet friendly hotel, (small animal friendly) and they charge no extra fee for pets.
+This is a pet-friendly hotel, (small animal friendly) and they charge no extra fee for pets.
 But you must inform the staff at least 24 hours prior to check-in.

 Photographs: 1) The Algonquin Hotel 2) The Lobby / Restaurant where you can read the newspaper and sip coffee 3) Check-in caricatures 4) Portrait of The Round Table 5) 28 W 44th home to The New Yorker for about 50 years 6) The Algonquin Lobby 7) 44th Street and The Penn Club 8) Matilda who lives on the counter of the hotel 9) Classic hotel view 10) Man walking in front of The Sofitel NYC 11) The Harvard Club 12) The General Society of Mechanics and Tradesman, another historic landmark worth checking out